An ELT Glossary : Plosive/stop consonants

 • /g/ voiced velar plosive

-More reading from An ELT Notebook : English Consonant Sounds
+More reading, with and explanation of the technical terms used above, can be found in An ELT Notebook : English Consonant Sounds